 Prostaglandins are also involved in regulating the contraction and relaxation of the muscles in the gut and the airways.

 Prostaglandins are known to regulate the female reproductive system, and are involved in the control of ovulation, the menstrual cycle and the induction of labour.
-Indeed, manufactured forms of prostaglandins - prostaglandin E2 and F2 can be used to induce (kick-start) labour.
+Indeed, manufactured forms of prostaglandins - most commonly prostaglandin E2 - can be used to induce (kick-start) labour.

 Prostaglandins carry out their actions by acting on specific receptors; at least eight different prostaglandin receptors have been discovered.
 The presence of these receptors in different organs throughout the body allows the different actions of each prostaglandin to be carried out, depending on which receptor they interact with.